frossm/rpncalc/mdbook/src/Chapters/Installation.md

 However, RPNCalc does use the Java preferences to store the persistent stack contents, settings, and persistent memory slots.
 This system is located in different places depending on the OS and these are listed in the `Stacks Chapter`.

-It is very small and removing it is not really necessary, but if you like to keep things tidy, delete the `org.fross.rpn` entry in the preference system..
+It is very small and removing it is not really necessary, but if you like to keep things exceptionally tidy, delete the `org/fross/rpn/` entry (and everything below it) in the preference system.

 ## Snap Installation